5th BG c1943

 This B-24 operated from Carney Field on Guadalcanal and later Munda Airfield on New Georgia, this B-24 flew extensive combat missions over the Solomon Islands.
 This bomber flew at least 21 bombing missions in the South Pacific.

 When lost, engines R-183043 serial numbers 42-43512, 41-14865, 42-37030, 42-59069.
 Aboard were ten .50 caliber machine guns plus one spare.
 Also two .30 caliber machine guns.
 None of the weapon serial numbers are noted in Missing Air Crew Report 1620 (MACR 1620).

-On December 30, 1943 took off from Munda Airfield on New Georgia piloted by Colonel Marion D. Unruh who was leading the 31st Bombardment Squadron on a bombing mission against Rabaul.
-The weather was very poor.
-Inbound to the target, the formation flew northward via the coast of Bougainville.
+On December 30, 1943 took off from Munda Airfield on New Georgia piloted by Colonel Marion D. Unruh armed with 1,000 pound bombs who was leading a maximum effort bombing mission against Rabaul.
+Inbound to the target, the weather was very poor as the formation flew via the coast of Bougainville.
 Over the target, the bombers were intercepted by enemy fighters but successfully bombed the target.

 Returning, this this bomber sustained some damage causing the bomb bay doors to hang open.
 About five to ten miles southeast of the Duke of York Islands over the sea, two explosions were observed within the aircraft: one ahead omitting clear blue smoke and causing three of the four doors to fall off.
 Afterwards, this B-24 rocked its wings to signal that it was dropping out of formation with the no. 2 engine smoking before entering cloud cover over the center of St. Georges Channel.